Rapid Fire (1992 film): Production

-Dwight H. Little's work had attracted the attention of Steven Seagal, but his usual studio partner Warner Bros. was reticent to hire the director of Halloween 4, a horror film.
+Dwight H. Little's work had attracted the attention of Steven Seagal, but his usual studio partner Warner Bros. was reticent to hire the director of Halloween 4: The Return of Michael Myers, a horror film.
 Seagal used a clause in his contract that enabled him to make one film for a different company, and set up Marked for Death at Fox, where Little was approved by studio boss Joe Roth.
 Marked for Death was a hit and established Little as an action director.

 Interested in building up an action star of their own, Fox retained Little's services for a new vehicle starring Brandon Lee, whose name held great marketing upside, although Little found him to be a commandable actor as well.
 Director of photography Ric Waite and stage actor Basil Wallace, who played the main bad guy "Screwface" in Marked for Death, also returned.

 The film's impetus came from producer Robert Lawrence, who had come across Lee's early Hong Kong feature Legacy of Rage.
 Its working title was Moving Target.
 Before Little was hired by Fox, John Woo was in talks to direct.
 According to Lee, the script was tailored for him, and he had access to screenwriter Alan B. McElroy from the get-go.
 Cindy Cirile, the wife and frequent collaborator of executive producer John Fasano, also contributed to the story.
 Paul Attanasio performed some uncredited rewrites.
 Nonetheless, Little was dissatisfied with the way the second antagonist was reintroduced later into the story, which he felt was anticlimactic and hampered the picture's reception.